MRINMOY662/React--portfolio-demo-code/README.md

-# React--portfolio-demo-code
+# Mrinmoy - The Ultimate Web  Portfolio

+## Introduction
-This repo contains the demo code for my upcoming react portfolio website...
+This is a code repository for my upcoming portfolio website.

+Do you know the best way to show your skills to employers or potential clients?
+Stand out from the crowd by presenting a well-digitalized flexible portfolio and get your dream job.

+## Stay up to date with new projects
+New major projects coming soon, subscribe to the mailing list to stay up to date....😀